overte-org/overte-docs-sphinx/docs/source/explore/personalize/change-avatar.md

 <div class="admonition note">
     <p class="admonition-title">Note</p>
-    <p>All avatars must be hosted in the cloud before they can be used with Vircadia.
+    <p>All avatars must be hosted in the cloud before they can be used with Overte.
 Examples of cloud storage options include Amazon S3, Google Cloud Storage, GitHub, or Microsoft Azure.
 </div>

 Once you have your avatar's .fst file, you can upload it.